hVHDL/hVHDL_example_project/README.md

 This is a test project that uses the main features of hVHDL libraries.
-The example project is built with Lattice Diamond, Xilinx Vivado and Intel Quartus and tested with lattice ECP5 fpga.
-Efinix Efinity and Xilinx ISE will be added soon.
+The example project is built with Lattice Diamond, Xilinx Vivado, Intel Quartus and Efinix Efinity and tested with lattice ECP5 fpga.
+Xilinx ISE will be added soon.

 Note, tested to NOT work with 3.11 version of Lattice Diamond on a Windoew 11.
 Either Version of 3.12 works.